csezenoglu/RTD-Loop-Antennas/content/applications.rst

 	*	- Advantages
 		- Disadvantages

-	*	- EM waves penetrate well in the sea water
+	*	- EM waves penetrate more than higher frequencies such as in the sea water
 		- High background noise levels

 	*	- Low atmospheric attenuation